 Vintage prints, such as heritage checks and silk scarf prints, add an air of sophistication to your wardrobe, while accessories have an antique feel thanks to mock croc textures.
 As for dress trends, '80s-inspired prom silhouettes and wallpaper florals are all over our Instagram feeds this party season.
 Designers such as Miu Miu, Richard Quinn, Toga and Burberry are championing these vintage trends, while emerging cult brands such as Staud, Nanushka and Rotate are also updating heritage buys.
 Keep scrolling to see and shop the vintage trends that you'll find in your local charity shop.

 Vintage scarf prints are no longer limited to pocket squares and neck scarves, as the likes of Richard Quinn and Toga spliced these prints into all aspects of their designs.
 From shirts to jackets, these rich, elaborate silks always look expensive and add depth to any look.

-Designers have dusted off tweed for next season, giving it a modern update with colour and interesting silhouettes.
+Designers have dusted off tweed and heritage checks, giving them a modern update with colour and interesting silhouettes.
 Everyone from Miu Miu to The Row to Calvin Klein played with tweeds.
 Alessandra Rich's jackets are already taking the "twee" out of tweed and making it a more fashion-forward fabric.

 In case you haven't noticed, '80s-inspired silhouettes are becoming more and more prominent every season thanks to designers such as Tom Ford and Saint Laurent.
-Come September, we will be inundated with puff-ball party dresses that look like vintage treasures.
+This New Year, we will be inundated with puff-ball party dresses that look like vintage treasures.

-Florals that look like the wallpaper or sheets at your grandma's house have been gaining popularity in 2018, and this is set to become even greater come September.
+Florals that look like the wallpaper or sheets at your grandma's house have been gaining popularity in 2018 — and this will continue into 2019.

 Now start raiding your local charity shops.